 - Why has there never been a democratic state without class rule?

-- Why did Engels spend so much time studying pre-class societies?
+- Why did Engels spend so much time studying pre-class societies and what did he learn?

 For “Chapter 3: Experience of the Paris Commune of 1871:”